Indonesian Army: Rank structure

-In the army, as well as in other armed forces branches in Indonesia, the rank consists of three group of ranks: Perwira for officers, Bintara for NCOs, and Tamtama for enlisted.
+In the Army, as well as in other armed forces branches in Indonesia, the rank consists of three groups of ranks: Perwira for officers, Bintara for NCOs, and Tamtama for enlisted.
 The proper title to address of rank are as follows and applicable to all branch of TNI, all flag officers (generals, admirals, and air marshals) use their rank followed by "(TNI)", while senior and junior officers use their rank followed by respective branch/corps abbreviation.
 For example, an Army colonel with Infantry branch use the title "Kolonel INF" (read as Kolonel Infanteri), while an Army Major General from Infantry branch use the title "Mayor Jenderal (TNI)".
 Enlisted personnel are not required to put their respective branch/corps specialty.

 Note: Indonesia is not a member of NATO, so there is not an official equivalence between the Indonesian military ranks and those defined by NATO.
 The displayed parallel is approximate and for illustration purposes only.

+Note: The red banding on the rank insignia denotes the personnel holding a command position which is agnostic of rank.